Texas A&M University Qatar Campus

 - Departments can request alternative certification for an international graduate student who is a citizen of certain English-speaking countries listed under required documents on the Office of Admissions website.

 - All other requests for alternative certification require strong department justification.
-The Office of Graduate and Professional Studies will evaluate requests on a case-by-case basis.
+The Graduate and Professional School will evaluate requests on a case-by-case basis.

 For more information please visit, https://www.qatar.tamu.edu/admissions/graduate-admissions.